Skip to main content

 Non-Exercise Activity Thermogenesis

 Calories burned from walking, standing, fidgeting, posture maintenance.
-Highly variable between individuals.
+Highly variable between individuals, and the component the constrained-energy model partially adjusts.

 EAT